Gold slips for second session on higher dollar, bond yields

 As gold pays no interest, the rise in returns from U.S. bonds and other markets is seen as negative for the metal.

-Germany's 10-year government bond yield hit a 2015 high on Wednesday, while the 10-year U.S. Treasury yield US10YT=RR rose to a five-month high on Thursday but turned lower late in the session.
+Germany's 10-year government bond yield hit a 2015 high on Wednesday, while the 10-year U.S. Treasury yield rose to its highest since early December.

-One U.S. trader said the firm dollar .DXY helped to keep pressure on gold prices.

-Fed Chair Janet Yellen warned that low long-term U.S. interest rates could rise as the Fed normalizes its policy, causing disruption across the financial system.
+Fed Chair Janet Yellen warned that low long-term U.S. interest rates could rise as the Fed normalises its policy, causing disruption across the financial system.

 "Yellen's comments that bond yields could see a sharp jump continued to weigh on gold," ANZ said in a note.